TheBIMsider/crswrd/README.md

 - Not a daily crossword
 - Not competitive or scored
-- No puzzle saving or history (yet)
+- No puzzle saving or resume (yet) — preferences are remembered, puzzles are not
 - No guarantee every generated puzzle is perfectly balanced (beta behavior)

 ---